fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11c.md

 ### Exercises 11.10-11.12.
 (Heroku)

-Before going to the below exercises, you should setup your application in Heroku environment like the one we did in [part 3](/en/part3/deploying_app_to_internet#application-to-the-internet).
+Before going to the below exercises, you should setup your application in [Heroku](heroku.com) hosting service like the one we did in [part 3](/en/part3/deploying_app_to_internet#application-to-the-internet).

+If you rather want to use Fly.io for hosting, there is an [alternative set of exercises](/en/part11/deployment/#exercises-11-10-11-12-fly-io) for that.

 In contrast to part 3 now we <i>do not push the code</i> to Heroku ourselves, we let the Github Actions workflow do that for us!